SkyCyberCode/Java-Web-Development/Week_1/Labs/01_Hello_World_CMD/Implementation.md

-# JDK Installation Guide for Windows, Linux, and macOS

-## Don't forget before beginning!!
+# Don't forget before beginning!!
-- You should download JDK (Java Development Kit), It contains all Java tools like (javac, JRE, Javac, etc.)

 ### Download

+1- You should download JDK (Java Development Kit), It contains all Java tools like (javac, JRE, Javac, etc.)
-- This step for all OS (Windows, Mac, Linux)..
+2- This step for all OS (Windows, Mac, Linux)..
 You can download it from the Official site of `Oracle` from here -> ```https://www.oracle.com/middleeast/java/technologies/downloads/```

 **Note**
 - I recommend you download Long-Term Support (LTS) JDK Version.